godotengine/godot-docs/classes/class_cameraserver.rst

 Brief Description
 -----------------

-Our camera server keeps track of different cameras accessible in Godot.
+The CameraServer keeps track of different cameras accessible in Godot.
 These are external cameras such as webcams or the cameras on your phone.

 Methods
 -------